pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 **Step 1: Prepare**

-You will need to select the Submission Type, Series, the Role in submission, and add notes to the Editor (if applicable).
+You will need to select the Submission Type, Category, Series, the Role in submission, as well as agree to the submission guidelines and add notes to the Editor (if applicable).

 Once you have completed this form, click agree to the terms and click **Save and continue**.